ashvath100/meen_machine/README.md

 # meen-machine
-Files for the SAUVC bot built by VIT
+Files for the SAUVC vehicle built by V-AUV VIT